akka/akka/akka-docs/src/main/paradox/persistence.md

 <a id="event-sourcing"></a>
 ## Event sourcing

-The basic idea behind [Event Sourcing](https://msdn.microsoft.com/en-us/library/jj591559.aspx) is quite simple.
+See an [introduction to EventSourcing](https://msdn.microsoft.com/en-us/library/jj591559.aspx), what follows is Akka's implementation via persistent actors.

 A persistent actor receives a (non-persistent) command which is first validated if it can be applied to the current state.
 Here validation can mean anything, from simple inspection of a command message's fields up to a conversation with several external services, for example.
 If validation succeeds, events are generated from the command, representing the effect of the command.
 These events